typescope/jo/README.md

 # [Stk](./stack-lang): Programs as Proses

-Stk is a type-safe and functional language designed around the programming paradigm "programs as proses".
+Stk is a statically typed functional programming language with the following features:

-It has the following features:

-- The most human-friendly language with prose-like syntax
-- The best language for eDSLs (embedded domain-specific languages)
+- Flexible prefix, infix and postfix functions
+- Dynamic parameters for contextual abstraction and parametric global state
-- The language that eliminates dependency hell
+- Inverted dependencies to avoid dependency hell

-It is a perfect fit for the usage of programming languages as human interface.
-It can be used in terminals, emails, instant messaging, etc to perform tasks via a human-like language in a natural way.
-Combined with AI, it gets even more powerful in scenarios like message-based programming, low-code programming, etc.
+- Indented syntax to avoid semicolons, parentheses and braces

 ## Build